 This course covers the techniques used in writing works of non-fiction found in everything from memoirs to journalistic pieces.
 Students learn about the history of non-fiction, in addition to various writing styles used in this genre.

-Job growth for those who pursue careers as writers and authors is expected to be slower, growing at a rate of three percent from 2012-2022, according to the BLS.
-As of May 2014, the median salary for writers was $58,850, while the median salary for editors was $54,890.
-The BLS reported editors could expect the number of jobs to decrease two percent from 2012-2022.
+Job growth for those who pursue careers as writers and authors is expected to show little or no change from 2018-2028, according to the BLS.
+As of May 2018, the median salary for writers was $62,170, while the median salary for editors was $59,480.
+The BLS reported editors could expect the number of jobs to decrease three percent from 2018-2028.